zwerm/composite-bs-client/README.md

 #### `errored(): void`

 This method is called by the `CompositeBSClient` when the socket connection errors out.

 This method takes no parameters.

+This method doesn't return anything.

+#### `postHandshake(): void`

+This method is called by the `CompositeBSClient` after it has shaken hands with the BotSocket server.

+This method is called *after* handshaking is done with the BotSocket server, making it safe to send messages (event, query or otherwise) to the server in this method.

+This method takes no parameters.